Abdullahi24i/Sparta-Academy/cloud_computing/EC2/Linux_notes.md

 - permissions control who can access files and directories and what actions they can perform. cloud servers also use linux for this
 - owner, group, everyone else in that order so rwxrwxr-x means owner can rwx groups can rwx and everyone else can read and execute only
 - d means directory
-- can use linuc permissions calculator to work out permissions
+- can use linux permissions calculator to work out permissions
 -

 - `printenv` to see all env variables